shikokuchuo/secretbase/README.md

     \  /  base /
      \/_______/

-Fast and memory-efficient streaming hash functions.
+Fast and memory-efficient streaming hash functions and base64 encoding and decoding.
 Performs direct hashing of strings and raw vectors.
 Stream hashes files potentially larger than memory, as well as in-memory objects through R’s serialization mechanism.

 Implementations include the SHA-256, SHA-3 and ‘Keccak’ cryptographic hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.

-Base64 encoding and decoding of strings, raw vectors and serialized objects.

 The SHA-3 Secure Hash Standard was published by the National Institute of Standards and Technology (NIST) in 2015 at